Mainland investors to sit out first dance on Hong Kong stock connect

 And many suspect that understates their actual wealth, thanks to widespread tax evasion.

-Lu said one problem with the connect program was that Hong Kong stocks don’t offer those who hold mainland A shares much opportunity for portfolio diversification.
+Lu said one problem with the connect programme was that Hong Kong stocks don’t offer those who hold mainland A shares much opportunity for portfolio diversification.

 “Domestic investors seek assets with low correlation with mainland assets.
 But HK stocks are highly correlated with the A share market, so they don’t really qualify.”